Sun Bin's Art of War: Chapter 3: King Wei asks for advice

-Chapter 4: Tian Ji asks how to construct a defence
+Chapter 4: Tian Ji asks how to construct a defense

 Set in the Battle of Maling, Sun Bin and Tian Ji discuss the problems of battlefield positions in field operations.
 The combination of terrain, weapons and the types of soldiers is emphasized.

 Chapter 5: Selection of the best soldiers

 Comments on the basic principles of building and training an army, and on the factors of field command that will determine victory or defeat.
 On the topic of building an army, Sun Bin focuses on the employment of the best soldiers in terms of field command.
 He stresses 'five factors that will lead to constant victory':